 The green or bluish coloration of the residual reflection is, by the way, chosen with care, as it is the most pleasant color for the viewer.
 From a purely technical point of view, other colors would also be conceivable.

-f.l.t.r. normal glass glossy, white glass matt on one side, museum glass anti-reflective directly opposite a window
+f.l.t.r. normal glass glossy, white glass matt on one side, anti-reflective glass directly opposite a window

 Directly opposite windows, anti-reflective glass is only suitable to a limited extent, as the residual reflections are noticeable here.
 This is because daylight falls with the entire visible range of light almost frontally onto the pane.
 The visibility of the object is of course nevertheless far better than with a shiny glass, which in the same position looks more like a mirror.
 Compared to windows, the diffuse reflections of frosted glass appear most pleasantly.

 Of course, a reflection-free optic also requires reflection-free objects.
 Papers and objects with frosted surfaces are ideal.
 The surface of a high-gloss photo paper will continue to reflect even behind interference-optically anti-reflective glass.
 Only frosted glass can help here.
 If you want to present works with matt and glossy surfaces as if they were without glass, you must resort to anti-reflective glass.

 Anti-reflective glasses require a little more care when cleaning, as cleaning residues are more likely to be visible on the coated glass surface than on normal glass.
 It is best to avoid soiling as far as possible.
 It is therefore advisable to wear thin cotton gloves when handling the panes - regardless of the type of glass.
 Glass panes can be gripped well by touching them only at the edges.
 The outstretched fingers press against the edge only at the sides.